teandresmith/mui-hook-form-mhf/README.md

 # Mui-Hook-Form (MHF)

-MHF is an opinionated use case of React Hook Forms (react-hook-form / RHF) and Material UI v5 (@mui/material / MUI) written in TypeScript.
+MHF is an opinionated use case of React Hook Form (react-hook-form / RHF) and Material UI v5 (@mui/material / MUI) written in TypeScript.
 MHF attempts to simplify and streamline the use of RHF and MUI by providing a set of components that users can use just as if they were normal MUI input components.
 Each component supports majority of MUI's components props and also RHF Controller's 'rules' prop.
 Additionally, all of the components are meant to be used as Uncontrolled components enabling RHF to handle all underlying state.

 _As a reminder, MHF can only be used if react-hook-form (RHF), MUI (@mui/material), and @mui/x-date-pickers have been installed_

-This storybook is to serve as a quick demo for individuals.
-It presents many different use cases/available props and additionally, allows users to play with each component's props.
-Submitting each input will log the results to the action console, and will serve as an example on how RHF organizes the data.
-The following components are presented within this storybook:
+The following components are presented within this library:

 - MHFAutocomplete
 - MHFCheckbox